Teacher in Charge: Ms A. Scholes

-PrerequisitesIf you did not take a pathway course at Level 2, or achieved fewer than 14 credits in that course, you will need HOD approval.
+PrerequisitesIf you did not take a pathway course at Level 2 (Accounting or Economics), or achieved fewer than 14 credits in that course, you will need HOD approval.

 Accounting is the study of how we communicate financial information to businesses/organisations to help their decision-making.